 The Music Collection offers piano lessons for students of all ages and abilities from beginners to advanced.
 Learn to play for fun, or prepare for Conservatory Exams.
 All styles are available; classical, pop, jazz, rock, blues.
-Piano students can often begin lessons around four or five years old, but we also offer piano teachers with training in early childhood education.
-These instructors are available to teach pre-reading instruction to three year olds.
+Piano students can often begin lessons around five years old, but we also offer piano teachers with training in early childhood education.
+These instructors are available to teach pre-reading instruction to four year olds.
 Many of our piano teachers are also available for private or group theory instruction, including preparation for Royal Conservatory or Music Theory Exams.

 Don Boland is a very positive influence in the art of learning.
 He is a professional studio musician and has owned and operated a recording studio for over 30 years.
 Written and performed music for TV and various Media forms.
 As a multi-instrumentalist Don focuses on teaching piano/guitar/bass and trumpet.
 All of his students are taught how to read music-how to develop their ear for music-how to improvise and the practical application of music theory.
 Students have the option of preparing for music exams and Kiwanis Music Festival.
 Many of Don’s students have to gone on to University to further study music.
 He has taught all ages from 5-75 years old.